farvardin/textallion/README.txt

 =====================

 - -Use templates for LaTeX-
-- More templates, for different languages
+- More templates, for different languages.
+- -Fix the TOC in French even for English documents-
 - Improving templates for LaTeX, especially the xetex version
 - Monospaced content in xetex
 - It's not possible to include a .sty file from internet (latex